Teradata/product-help/UseCases/SalesOffload/README.md

 PARTITION BY COLUMN;
 ```

-Lets take a look at some of the rows that are in the offloaded files.
+Take a look at some of the rows that are in the offloaded files:

 ```sql